top of page

 What is Advaita Vedanta?

-Advaita means "not two" or "non-duality" and Vedanta means "beyond the Vedas".
-Advaita Vedanta refers to the metaphysical interpretation of Vedanta philosophy that seeks to understand the nature of non-duality.
+Advaita means "not two" or "non-duality," and Vedanta translates as "beyond the Vedas."
+Advaita Vedanta is a metaphysical interpretation of Vedanta philosophy that seeks to unravel the essence of non-duality, revealing the underlying unity of all that exists.

 Inner practice

-Inner practice is when attention is withdrawn from the physical senses and is focused on the observer of the inner world.
+The internal practice occurs when attention is withdrawn from the physical senses and concentrated on the observer of the inner world.

-This practice consists initially in differentiating the observer from its own mental contents until the mind becomes still and mental emptiness is contemplated.
-This is the first non-dual state of consciousness to be experienced in Advaita Vedanta meditation.
+This practice begins by differentiating the observer from the mental contents until the mind quiets and internal emptiness is contemplated.
+This is the first non-dual state of consciousness experienced in Advaita Vedanta meditation.

 External practice

-The essence of this practice is to observe the outside world without a sense of selfhood.
-For this, it is important to witness sensory phenomena without giving them categories according to their names or forms.
+The essence of this practice is to observe the external world without a sense of self.
+It is crucial to witness sensory phenomena without categorizing them by names or forms.

-Furthermore, the observer will perceive itself in the whole sensory field, such as in the metaphor of the raindrop and the sea.
-This will lead to different states of deep meditation, known as Samadhi, which will even allow one to perceive information beyond the sensory field.
+Gradually, the observer perceives themselves in the entire sensory field, like a raindrop merging with the sea.
+This leads to deep states of meditation, known as Samadhi, which allow for the perception of information beyond the sensory field.

 Student Recommendations